 Nicola Parish, TPR

 Chappell was found guilty at Brighton Magistrates’ Court yesterday of failing to supply information relating to the sale and collapse of BHS, despite multiple requests from TPR.
-He faces a financial penalty, which will be announced at Winchester Crown Court on 19 January.
+He faces a financial penalty.

 According to court reports, Chappell had claimed he was unable to respond due to workload, restricted access to BHS’ offices following the administration, and poor health.